Valuation Approaches in Telecoms Arbitrations: Commercial Arbitrations

 First, the cost approach is an important tool to determine the fair value of a valuation subject if (1) the subject does not produce a (separable) income stream, (2) a business plan cannot be determined or (3) market data of comparable assets is not available.

 Second and furthermore, the cost approach can be applied to calculate a floor value for a valuation subject, in a hypothetical liquidation setting.
-This assumes that an owner would not continue to operate his or her business or asset if he or she can realise a higher return by breaking up and selling the business or asset.
-This floor value is also the floor for damage.
+This assumes that an owner would not continue to operate the business or asset if the owner can realise a higher return by breaking up and selling the business or asset.
+This floor value is also the floor for damages.

 In any event, the cost approach is (still) applied by arbitration tribunals given that it leaves less room for discretion of the quantum experts and is easier to verify.